srosengren/srosengren.github.io/presentations/react-intro.markdown

 ##what?
 Why?
 * A viewengine
+* Not a framework, coexists with others
 * Render on every change
 * Templates?
 We've got javascript
+* Components
 * Virtual DOM
 * Lightweight description, not actual DOM
 * Easy isomorphism